surt91/blog/content/en/welcome.md

 Status: published
 Lang: en

-Here I publish in irregular intervals post about things I do or want to be able to look up later.
+Here I publish posts in irregular intervals about things I do or want to be able to look up later.

 I suggest new visitors to take a look at the following highlights instead of scrolling chronologically.